jevan0307/ee5903-data-retrieval-scheduler/README.md

 * `interval`<Number>: sampling interval for bandwidth monitor in ms. It is an optional parameter and it would be 1000ms if not provided

 ### Data Retrieval Task
-This APIs send N data retrieval request simultaneously to the server and responds the status of each request.
+This API send N data retrieval request simultaneously to the server and responds the status of each request.
+The willingness to pay of each request is uniformly distributed, it is hard coded in `client/Client.js`.
 ```
 GET /request?ip=<ip>&port=<port>&n=<n>&timeout=<timeout>&size=<size>
 ```